 Bradford G. Perkins

-Dr. Bradford Perkins is a technical staff member in the Advanced Materials and Microsystems Group at Lincoln Laboratory.
-Dr. Perkins' research focuses on the development of spectroscopic-based detection systems that include laser-based sensors to detect chemical and biological warfare agents and ultraprecise chip-scale clock technologies.
-Recently, Dr. Perkins led a team to develop novel spectrally engineered fiber and fabric technologies.
+Dr. Bradford Perkins is an assistant leader in the Advanced Materials and Microsystems Group at Lincoln Laboratory.
+Perkins' research focuses on the development of spectroscopic-based detection systems that include laser-based sensors to detect chemical and biological warfare agents and ultraprecise chip-scale clock technologies.
+Recently, Perkins led a team to develop novel spectrally engineered fiber and fabric technologies.

 Prior to joining Lincoln Laboratory, Perkins studied in the chemistry department at MIT as a National Science Foundation Postdoctoral Fellow, investigating molecular dynamics, superconductivity, and metamaterial structures with ultrafast laser experiments.
 After completing the fellowship, Perkins worked as a visiting scientist at the Swiss Federal Institute of Technology in Lausanne, Switzerland, where he explored chemical reactivity on catalytic surfaces.

 Perkins holds a BA degree in chemistry from Dartmouth College and a PhD degree in chemical physics from the University of Colorado, Boulder.
 His graduate work focused on understanding energy-transfer dynamics at the gas-liquid interface with experimental studies and theoretical simulations.